FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 Activation
 ^^^^^^^^^^^^^^^

-The activation of a flexibility opportunity usually happens in a context of incentives.
+The activation of flexibility usually happens in a context of incentives.
 Often, that context is a market.
 We recommend `the USEF white paper on the flexibility value chain <https://www.usef.energy/app/uploads/2018/11/USEF-White-paper-Flexibility-Value-Chain-2018-version-1.0_Oct18.pdf>`_ for an excellent introduction of who can benefit from energy flexibility and how it can be delivered.
-The high-level takeaways are these: There are various roles (e.g. Prosumer, DSO, Aggregator) and often the value from flexibility comes from various sources, so that "value stacking" is the way that the overall value from flexibility is defined for a project.

-The overall value, which is created by activating flexibility opportunities, can fall to the platform operator or be shared among stakeholders (who have different roles, see above).
+The high-level takeaways are these:

+- the value of flexibility flows back to Prosumers along a chain of roles involved in the activation of their flexibility: the **Flexibility Value Chain**.
+- a portfolio of flexible assets (and even individual assets) may provide services in multiple contexts in the same period: **value stacking**.
+- **Explicit demand-side flexibility** services involve Aggregators, while **implicit demand-side flexibility** services involve Energy Service Companies (ESCos).
+- Many remuneration components for flexibility services requires the determination of a baseline according to some **baseline methodology**.
+- Both availability and activation of flexibility have value.

+The overall value (from availability and activation of flexibility), and how this value is shared amongst stakeholders in the various roles in the Flexibility Value Chain, can be accounted for by the platform operator.
 We talk more about this in :ref:`activation_profits`.

 An example: the balancing market
 ----------------------------------------
-An example of a market on which flexibility opportunities can be activated is the balancing market, which has the aim to bring the grid frequency back to a target level within a matter of minutes.
+An example of a market on which flexibility can be activated is the balancing market, which is meant to bring the grid frequency back to a target level within a matter of minutes.
 Consider the aforementioned differences between suggested schedules and a given baseline.
 In the context of the balancing market, differences indicating an increase in production or a decrease in consumption on activation both result in an increasing grid frequency (back towards the target frequency).